infinum/eightshift-docs/website/forms/php/filters/block/field/style-options.md

 ---
 id: style-options
-title: Style options
+title: Custom field styles
 ---

-This filter will add new options to the style select dropdown in the filed block.
-Field style option selector will not show unless a filter is provided.
-This option is shown in Block Editor when you click on any field block.

-By providing style options you can change the style of the field with a simple CSS selector.
-This is useful if you want to have multiple fields with different styles.
+This filter allows you to add definitions for custom field styles.
+When defined, the style option will be shown in the field options.
+Make sure to provide a CSS style that targets the class with the name of the `value` provided.

 ```php
 add_filter('es_forms_block_field_style_options', function(): array {